-The John James Trust exists to promote education in the Christian faith amongst children and young people; support people in training for Christian ministry; relieve poverty and distress created by sudden or unexpected circumstances pursue; any other charitable purpose consistent with those expressed before.
+The John James Trust exists to promote education in the Christian faith among children and young people; support people in training for Christian ministry; relieve poverty and distress created by sudden or unexpected circumstances pursue; any other charitable purpose consistent with those expressed before.

 Leaders of Worship and Preachers Trust

 Vocational grants are available to those who need financial assistance in order to enable them to pursue their vocation in ministry, including to those in the early stages of exploring their calling to preach.
 Grants can be used towards course fees and materials for any recognised course that enables the applicant to explore or develop their preaching skills.
 This may include ‘gap year’ style courses as well as continuing professional development courses.

 Maximum grant awarded towards studies is £1000; for books and resources, it’s £300.